r3id/r3id_app/_posts/2020-02-20-force-drop.md

 ---

-There maybe times where you want to import data back in, maybe you created some batch insert statements for example.
+There may be times where you want to import data back in, maybe you created some batch insert statements for example.

 An issue you may face is when you come to insert data more data into the DB.
 It will fail more than likely.
 The reason for this is due to your primary keys being out of sync.